-What are the RSG! results?
+What are the Ready, Set, Gold! results?

-Why was RSG! created?
+Why was Ready, Set, Gold! created?

-Ready, Set, Gold! began in September 2006 to tackle the epidemics of childhood obesity and diabetes.
-RSG! promotes student fitness, nutrition, a drug-free lifestyle and overall well-being.
-By giving students direct interaction with Olympians and Paralympians, the program provides students with real life examples of how setting goals helped the athletes to be successful and healthy in sport and in life.
+Due to the alarming concern over the rise in childhood obesity rates in Los Angeles, Ready, Set, Gold! was formed in September 2006 as part of the city’s bid to host the 2016 Olympics.
+The mission of Ready, Set, Gold! is to promote student fitness, proper nutrition, a drug-free lifestyle and overall well-being.
+By giving students direct interaction with Olympians and Paralympians, the program provides youngsters with real life examples of how setting goals helped the athletes to be successful and healthy in sport and in life.

-Who Makes RSG!
+Who Makes Ready, Set, Gold!
 Possible?